redis-developer/ordershop/README.md

 # OrderShop
 Redis as an event store in a microservices architecture.

-Click here for more details: https://redislabs.com/blog/use-redis-event-store-communication-microservices
+See https://redislabs.com/blog/use-redis-event-store-communication-microservices for a detailed description.

 ## Start
 - `docker-compose up`